JessicaBarclay/CV/README.md

   It was a productive working environment where communication was a key value expected from every team member.

   I have worked on several team projects at Makers Academy.
-Whilst building a [Facebook clone](https://github.com/JessicaBarclay/Acebook) using Rails, team mates spoke of how my implementation of a 'Like' voting feature was clean, Dry and logical.
+Whilst building a [Facebook clone](https://github.com/JessicaBarclay/Acebook) using Rails, team mates spoke of how my implementation of a 'Like' voting feature was clean, DRY and logical.

 #### Fast learner